AngieC96/MasterThesis/documenti/MDP.md

 So having done these steps we have an expression for the gradient for every parameter.
 So we do a sweep over all the parameters and we find the value of the gradient for each one of them.
 Then we take a step in the parameters space and we descent the gradient.
 We stop when the value of $J$ doesn't change "so much" in percentage.

-I we have the intuition that there is a deterministic sequence of action to be performed, we have that the parameters $\theta$ tend to infinity.
+If we have the intuition that there is a deterministic sequence of action to be performed, we have that the parameters $\theta$ tend to infinity.
 This is because the deterministic policies correspond to a one-hot vector in which we have $1$ for only one action and $0$ for all the other actions, and this happens when the parameter associated to this action becomes much bigger than the others, so that when we normalize it with the parametrization of the policy (which is like a softmax) it becomes $1$ while the others are so small that becomes $0$.
 If it is like this, the gradient descent never stops and there could be problems of overflow on $\theta$ since it goes to infinity.

 A smart thing to do when this happens is to write the parametrization in the following way (the state $s$ is fixed):
 $$